 The Department started placing roll-off containers for cardboard at selected large volume locations.
-The average per pull weight per container of cardboard is approximately 1 ton, contributing to the reduction in overall average per pull weight.
+The average per pull weight per container of cardboard is approximately 0.75 ton, contributing to the reduction in overall average per pull weight.

-While the Environmental Services Department (ESD) continues to remind the public of acceptable and nonacceptable materials in the County's recycling program through advertising, social media, websites, and public service announcements, possible confusion by the public related to non-acceptable materials in the County's recycling program may contribute to contamination issues.
+While the Environmental Services Department (ESD) continues to remind the public of acceptable and non-acceptable materials in the County's recycling program through advertising, social media, websites, and public service announcements, possible confusion by the public related to non-acceptable materials in the County's recycling program may contribute to contamination issues.

-In 2022 the domestic market for recyclables remained strong continuing from 2021 until October when commodities across the board began a steep decline.
+In 2023 the domestic market for recyclables began somewhat depressed but recovered as the year progressed.
 While the decline didn't result in market shutdowns like it has in the past when values declined, it did reduce the demand from end markets and resulted in depressed values.

-Changes to Meet Target for 2023 - ESD continues to integrate sustainable practices into local schools and government entities with a primary focus in increasing waste reduction, reuse, and recycling.
+Changes to Meet Target for 2024 - ESD continues to integrate sustainable practices into local schools and government entities with a primary focus in increasing waste reduction, reuse, and recycling.
 ESD has provided financial incentives to cities providing curbside recycling to encourage increased recyclables collection.